Cisco-Talos/badgerboard/src/fpga/software/README.md

 # fpga-software

-This zip file is an export archive from the Xilinx Vitis software suite.
-Importing this zip file directly will give you the best results, but feel free to browse internally prior to import.
-This will contain mostly files generated from Vivado and Vitis directly for header files and C files corresponding to the hardware that was sythesized by Vivado.
+This code is provided as a reference of the required interrupt handling that is required to happen if a user decides to use a softcore implementation on the FPGA.
+Due to each softcore implementation being slightly different this is just a reference of what you may see in a tool like Xilinx Vitis once you have settled on a hardware design implementation.
+Once a user has built the hardware implementation in Vivado and moved to Vitis, all of the generated code should already be populated for the user.
+Once the code has been populated, this code can be heavily relied upon as a reference implementation.

-This zip file is not meant to be used outside of Vitis, but it is likely possible to compile it.
-The only code of note is the interrupt handler associated with the `BackplaneReader` peripheral.
+The most important code is the setup of the various UDP buffers for sending data and then the `BackplaneReaderInterrupt` code which handles when the `BackplaneReader` peripheral signals an interrupt signaling that data is ready.